 You’ve heard the stories of college dropouts turned billionaires.
 I’m sure you can even list a few self-made, self-taught software developers yourself.
 So you may ask the question: Does a software developer really need a degree?

 Check the résumés of top developers and you’ll find backgrounds with incredible range.
-Scan new job postings for programmers and you’ll find ‘Computer Science degree’ listed as a frequent requirement, even for entry level positions.
+Scan new job opportunities and job postings for programmers and you’ll find ‘Computer Science degree’ listed as a frequent requirement, even for entry level positions.

 For these reasons, the debate of ‘degree vs. no degree’ is hotly contested in the tech world.
 Regardless of your opinion, you can pull real world examples to justify an answer.
 More often, the confusion stems from our collective lack of understanding about the requisite skills for a software developer.

 Why is it a common belief that a software developer role requires a degree?

 The degree that comes to mind when most people ask this type of a question is Computer Science (CS).
 Companies tend to make this degree a requirement or strongly preferred in order to obtain employment, however, this practice has more recently been in decline.

 For traditional college goers who are interested in a four year degree, Computer Science is the route most taken.
 The CS degree also is a source of frustration for a good number of students as they go on to realize that the field of computer science lacks practical, up to date programming language training.

 Of course, there are other degrees in the field of software development that place more emphasis on real-world experience like Computer Information Science (CIS).

-At Woz U, we believe the best place to learn is in the real world, facing real challenges which require real problem solving, so our program is designed around providing students with the skills needed to be productive today and in the future.
+At Woz U, we believe the best place to learn is in the real world, facing real challenges with computer systems which require real problem solving.
+For this reason, our Powered By Woz U program is designed around providing students with the skills needed to be productive today and in the future.

 Most progressive employer’s would agree:, A degree in software development isn’t absolutely necessary in order to become a Software Developer.